whaleclub/api/source/includes/_overview.md

 ### BETA NOTICE

-The Whaleclub API, while functional, is in BETA until March 1st, 2017.
+The Whaleclub API, while functional, is currently in BETA.
 This means it could go down without notice temporarily during this period.
 Edge case queries may cause it to not work as expected.

 It also means we're looking for your feedback!
-You have full access to our engineers at [dev-support@whaleclub.co](mailto:dev-support@whaleclub.co) to submit bug reports, feature requests, and any other type of API-related feedback.
+You have full access to our engineers at [dev-support@whaleclub.co](mailto:dev-support@whaleclub.co) to submit bug reports, feature requests, and any other API-related feedback.
 Be sure to include your Whaleclub username and any supporting material, such as code samples, so we can address your request quickly and effectively.

 More general support requests should be directed to [support@whaleclub.co](mailto:support@whaleclub.co).